threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 | 34 - 66    | Yellow |
 | 67 - 100   | Red |

-For the Autonomous Systems and Datacenters, the risk score is calculated as follows:
+For the Autonomous Systems and Datacenters, Threat Jammer calculates the score as follows:
 - Overall risk score for the Autonomous System or Datacenter, and
 - Overall risk score for each of the prefix subnets of the Autonomous Systems or Datacenters.

 The risk score for each of the prefix subnets is a density function that take as parameters the number of IP addresses of malicious actors in the subnet and the individual risk score of each malicious actor.
 So, the more malicious actors in the subnet, the higher the risk score for the subnet.

-The risk score for the Autonomous System or Datacenter is the average of the risk scores for the prefix subnets taking in consideration the size of the subnets.
+The risk score for the Autonomous System or Datacenter is the average of the risk scores for the prefix subnets considering the subnets' size.

 ## User API endpoints